navraj007in/CloudCoinCore-2.0/README.md

 An AN (Authenticity Number) is 16 byte number show as a 32 character hexadecimal string.
 It should only contain characters 0-1 and A-F. It can be uppercase or lowercase (case insensitive).

-Example of an AN number that has been separated by hyphens for human readability (ANs are not sent with hyphens) ` dffa2104-aa6e4196-be3661c0-6c66b82b
-`

 ## Parts:
 The AN is divided into four parts.
 Each part is 4 bytes long and show with 8 hexadecimal characters.
 The names are the parts in order are:  Password, PIN, Biometric and Email.

+Example of an AN number that has been separated by parts (hyphens) for readability (ANs are not sent with hyphens) ` dffa2104-aa6e4196-be3661c0-6c66b82b
+`

 ## Default AN:
 By default, all parts of the AN are random numbers.